chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

    gets resolved.

-   - This could happen if the two issues appeared to be unrelated, or if the existance of the future had been forgotten
+   - This could happen if the two issues appeared to be unrelated, or if the existence of the future had been forgotten

 3) A developer examines the future and determines the current behavior is correct